On the Complexity of Claw-Free Vertex Splitting: Complexity of Claw-Free Exclusive Vertex Splitting

-{\bf Claim.} A given instance of \textsc{E-3-Bounded Two-Hitting-Set} is a YES-instance if and only if its corresponding constructed instance of \textsc{ECFVS} is also a YES-instance.
+{\bf Claim.} A given instance of \textsc{CVC} is a YES-instance if and only if its corresponding constructed instance of \textsc{CFEVS} is also a YES-instance.

-($\Rightarrow$) Observe that each subset vertex $s_i$ needs to split since we have claws centered at it (see Observation \ref{obs:disconnectclaw}).
+($\Rightarrow$) Observe that each main vertex $m_i$ needs to split since we have claws centered at it (see Observation \ref{obs:disconnectclaw}).
 Initially, these are the only claw centers in the graph.
-Let $H$ be a ``minimal'' hitting set of size at most $t$.
-We split each subset vertex $s_i$ into two vertices $s_{i1}$ (copy one) and $s_{i2}$ (copy two) so that $s_{i1}$ is adjacent to only one vertex from $E$ representing an element of $H$, while $s_{i2}$ will be adjacent to all the remaining vertices in $N(s_i)$.
-We repeat this process for every subset vertex while making sure that an element of $E$ is adjacent to the same copy (one or two) whenever we split a subset vertex.
-When a subset contains more than one element from $H$ (two in this case), the neighbor of its copy-one vertex can be any of its two elements.
+Let $VC$ be a minimal vertex cover of size at most $t$.
+We split each main vertex $m_i$ into two vertices $m_{i1}$ (copy one) and $m_{i2}$ (copy two) so that $m_{i1}$ is adjacent to only one vertex from $L$ representing an element of $VC$, while $m_{i2}$ will be adjacent to all the remaining vertices in $N(m_i)$.
+We repeat this process for every main vertex while making sure that a vertex of $L$ is adjacent to the same copy (one or two) whenever we split a main vertex.
+For example, if $l_1\in VC$, then each time we split a main vertex $m_i$ that is adjacent to $l_1$, we should have $N(m_{i1})=l_1$ and $N(m_{i2})=N(m_{i})\setminus \{l_1\}$.
+When the edge represented by a main vertex has both of its endpoints in $VC$, the neighbor of its copy-one vertex can be any of its two elements.

-In total, we have used $|S|$ splits until now, resulting in $|S|$ additional vertices that form an independent set of pendant vertices, namely $A'=\{s_{i1}: i\in S\}$.
-The unique neighbor of each element of $A'$ is a vertex that corresponds to an element of $H$, as per the above splitting scenario.
-Observe also that the (at most) $t$ vertices that correspond to the elements of $H$ become claw centers after the splitting operations performed so far, and these are the only claw centers in the resulting graph.

-Since each of these centers is of degree exactly four, each claw can be disconnected by performing exactly one split (for example, by creating a copy that is adjacent to the pendant element $p_u$ only, as in the algorithm described in Section \ref{alg:deg4}).
+In total, we have used $|M|=|E(G)|$ splits until now, resulting in $|E(G)|$ additional vertices that form an independent set of pendant vertices, namely $A'=\{m_{i1}: i\in M\}$.
+The unique neighbor of each element of $A'$ is a vertex that corresponds to an element of $VC$, as per the above splitting scenario.
+Observe also that the (at most) $t$ vertices that correspond to the elements of $VC$ become claw centers after the splitting operations performed so far, and these are the only claw centers in the resulting graph.
+Since each of these centers is of degree exactly 4, each claw can be disconnected by performing exactly one split (for example, by creating a copy that is adjacent to the pendant vertex $p_i$ only, as in the algorithm described in Section \ref{alg:deg4}).